 The following matters, among others, are handled by the compensation committee:

-- Follow and evaluate variable remuneration programmes for company management
+- Follow and evaluate variable remuneration programmes for executive management

 - Matters of principle concerning pension agreements, severance pay, notice periods, bonus/earnings-related remuneration, fees, benefits, etc.